Last Updated on

 - Do not give medicines for more than the prescribed limit.

-- Refrain from giving over the counter medicines to your baby (Consult your doctor, if you need to.)
+- Refrain from giving over the counter medicines to your baby.
+Consult your doctor if you need to.

-Sponging your baby with fever is a great way to bring down body temperature and is one of the most effective baby fever remedies.
+Sponging your baby with a fever is a great way to bring down the body temperature and is one of the most effective baby fever remedies.
 You may also give a sponge bath or an actual bath with lukewarm water.
 Make sure to use lukewarm or tepid water for sponging and not cold water.
 Do not sponge bath your baby with rubbing alcohol.
 The alcohol is absorbed by the body and may reach your baby’s bloodstream.
-It may lower the temperature quickly but eventually, it will cause a rise in temperature.
+It may lower the temperature quickly, but eventually, it will cause a rise in temperature.